 A painting project is a great way to revamp a piece of furniture, bring new life to a room, or update your home.
 But when you get to the paint section, you may notice that there are lots of different types of paints to choose from, and you may be at a loss for what to pick.
-One of the options you’ll have is milk paint, so today we’re going to discuss what milk paint is, compare it with regular paint, and explain why milk paint is better for your project, your home, and your health.
+One of the options you’ll have is milk paint, so today we’re going to discuss what is milk paint, compare it with regular paint, and explain why milk paint is better for your project, your home, and your health.

 Typical paints that most people buy for projects around the house contain things like pigments, binders, solvents, and a variety of additives.
 The ingredients will vary depending on whether you’re looking at latex, acrylic, oil, or alkyd paints.
 These regular paints are usually not environmentally friendly, they contain lots of VOCs, and exposure to them isn’t good for your health.

 Milk paint, on the other hand, is made from simple ingredients like milk protein (sometimes referred to as milk casein), clay, and lime, meaning it’s non-toxic, environmentally friendly, and doesn’t give off noxious fumes and odors making it a no VOC paint.
 Since Real Milk Paint uses only natural ingredients, it is the perfect paint for kid-friendly environments and always safe to use indoors.

 With regular paints, you generally have to buy a specific type of paint depending on the surface you want to paint.
 For instance, you can use an oil paint on surfaces like concrete and stucco, but only after you seal or pre-treat the surface.
 Similarly, latex paint can be used on a lot of surfaces, but you can’t paint over oil paint with it.
 With milk paint with Ultra Bond, you can paint on virtually any surface without sanding or priming first, and this includes: